pablodavila95/melp_intellimetrica/README.md

   * /restaurants/rating - takes no parameters.
 Example: `https://intellimetrica-test-pablo.herokuapp.com/restaurants/rating`
   Returns a JSON with the percentage of restaurants with all ratings (0 - 5).

+  * /restaurants/create - takes the parameters to create a restaurant (can be seen in Postman).
+  Returns a created_at timestamp.

+  * /restaurants/delete - takes an id.
+  Deletes a restaurant by id and returns a deleted_at timestamp.